ckeditor/ckeditor5/docs/features/ui-language.md

 				// The bundle is optimized for one language when this option is omitted.
 				additionalLanguages: 'all',

-				// Optional directory for emitted translations, `'lang'` by default.
-				// Relative to the webpack's output.
+				// outputDirectory - optional directory for emitted translations, `'lang'` by default, relative to the webpack's output.
-				outputDirectory: 'lang',

-				// Optional flag indicates breaking the build process when the error is found.
+				// strict - will cause the building process to fail if an error is found during the building process.

-				throwErrorOnMissingTranslation: false
-			} ),
+				// verbose - will cause logging all warnings into the console } ),

 			// Other webpack plugins...